I was in college and I was walking to a fraternity where a party was going to be held.

-The fact is that just about (or all) of Latin American countries have had elites running their countries that have aspired to imperialistic goals to expand the territory, control and power of their respective countries in my opinion…
+The fact is that just about all of Latin America have had elites running their countries that have aspired to imperialistic goals to expand the territory, attack nearby countries or use state power to oppress their own citizens.

 But some countries were more prepared for that than others.